-Located along a road near Maruyama-Koen Station, a little way from the center of Sapporo, "Nihon Ryori Toraya" is eye-catching with its mustard-yellow walls.
-This quaint Japanese restaurant is run by Satoshi Maruyama and his wife and has Michelin 1-star.
+Located along a road near Maruyama-Koen Station, a little way from the center of Sapporo, ""Nihon Ryori Toraya"" is eye-catching with its mustard-yellow walls.
+This quaint Japanese restaurant is run by Satoshi Maruyama and his wife and has world gourmet guide award.

 *The availability of this webpage does not guarantee that the restaurant presented provides services in English, unless otherwise stated.
 Please be aware that English services may also depend on staff availability at the restaurant.